victorSauceda/nfree/src/pages/donate/index.md

 templateKey: "donate-page"
 path: /donate
-title: Donate to New Freedom
+title: Donate to New Freedom!